zedrdave/advent_of_code/README.md

 Expecting part 2 to be a bit more solid, I went straight to a graph lib, with `networkx`.
 Code took a couple minutes (after spending 10 mins realising I had not used any graph lib in 2 years, did not remember any, googling around, and figuring out how to use it).

-Turns out it works just fine with a [basic node parents dict](https://github.com/zedrdave/advent_of_code_2019/blob/master/06/6_2_b.py).
+Turns out it works just fine with a [basic `dict` of node parents](https://github.com/zedrdave/advent_of_code_2019/blob/master/06/6b.py).
 But something tells me more serious graphs will make a comeback.

 ## 7